Psychological Testing Services

 Limits of Services

 Testing services at Arctic Pathways are focused on health care, not on forensic/legal or administrative questions posed by courts or government agencies.
 I do not evaluate or comment on issues of parental fitness, custody decisions, investigation of abuse allegations, competence to stand trial, insanity or diminished capacity defenses, dangerousness to the community, or risk of future criminal behavior.
-I do not accept referrals for decisions regarding employment, employee or student risk assessment, law enforcement officer selection, military accession waivers, or security clearances.
+I do not accept referrals for decisions regarding SSI/SSDI applications, employment applications, employee or student risk assessment, law enforcement officer selection, military accession waivers, or security clearances.

 A comprehensive psychological evaluation will include addressing issues related to substance abuse.
 However, I do not specialize in substance abuse treatment, and if this is the main focus of a referral, I will make an effort to find a better resource for the case.